adorad/adorad/docs/docs.md

 for customer in uk_customers {
 	print('$customer.id - $customer.name')
 }
-// by adding `limit 1` we tell V that there will be only one object customer = sql db {
+// by adding `limit 1` we tell Adorad that there will be only one object customer = sql db {
 	select from Customer where id == 1 limit 1
 }